jetelain/ArmaRealMap/README.md

 ## Eden Map Editor (@ArmaMapStudio + AmsUtil)

-Edit your generated map in Arma 3 Eden Editor, like a regular missiion :
+Edit your generated map in Arma 3 Eden Editor, like a regular mission :
 1. Add objects, hide objects to remove
 2. Export with @ArmaMapStudio addon
 3. Launch AmsUtil on the wrp file